Jillderon/daily-deals/PROCESS.md

 ## Friday day 10 - 20/01/2017
 - Ask Julian: pickerview with dates in AddDealViewController, so you can remove annotations after some given time (added by the company as a date + time)
 - I want to filter different deals trough categories.
-So I need to know how to filter data I get from Firebase (http://stackoverflow.com/questions/39647742/how-to-filter-firebase-data-in-swift)
+So I need to know how to filter data I get from Firebase (http://stackoverflow.com/questions/39647742/how-to-filter-firebase-data-in-swift).
+This goes wrong!!
+When you click on filter and the map opens again, the first time only two pins are displayed and the second time you filter and go to the map again, zero pins are displayed!!
+I don't seem to understand why this happens